DawidCiechowski/personal-portfolio/README.md

 # Hey!
 This is my personal portoflio website codebase!

 I've been playing around with few techs that I didn't work before with: Next, nodemailer, framer-motion and react-markdown.
+I'm also using AWS S3 & CloudFront for image hosting.
 I think there's going to be a bunch more, eventually, but for now I will be providing probably regular updates to the website, until I'm fully satisfied with the look and the fill, so there will be a lot of changes.

 ## Blog